cdklabs/cdk-nag/docs/IgnoreSuppressionConditions.md

 }
 ```

-A user would see the following output when attempting to synthesize an application using a non-compliant suppression on a S3 Bucket.
+A user would see the following output when attempting to synthesize an application using a non-compliant suppression on a S3 Bucket

 ```bash
 [Info at /Test/bucket/Resource] The suppression for Example-S3BucketSSLRequestsOnly was ignored for the following reason(s).